Barbara Canright

-Barbara Canright (Born St. John, 1919 – 1997) was an American human computer at NASA's Jet Propulsion Laboratory (JPL) who was the first female mathematician to be employed.
+Barbara Canright (born St. John, 1919–1997) was an American human computer at NASA's Jet Propulsion Laboratory (JPL) who was the first female mathematician to be employed.
 Canright joined the team in 1939 as a human computer, which required "Teams of people who were frequently used to undertake long and often tedious calculations; the work was divided so that this could be done in parallel."
 During her time at the JPL program she was instrumental in calculating both the thrust-to-weight ratio for performance of engines under various conditions, and the potential of rocket propellant (which would be used by the U.S. Navy).
 Canright was critical in the development of the JPL program and laid the foundations for other women to work in a field which was previously closed off to them.

-Pre-JPL Program
+Early life and education

 Canright was born on November 12, 1919, in Iowa during the midst of the American Roaring 20's.
 Canright was an exceptionally smart student during high-school and took upper-level classes, most notably in math and Chemistry.
 She met her future husband, Richard Canright, when they were both undergrads at Miami University of Ohio, where her father was a Professor and dean of students.
 After eloping when she was 19 and he was 21, they moved to Pasadena for Richard to attend graduate school at Caltech.
 Before joining JPL, Canright worked as a typist while attending college at Occidental College in Los Angeles.
 Canright graduated from Occidental College in 1940.